 The Mind of an Addict

 Lying to others is often a natural coping mechanism developed by addicts in the midst of their addiction.
-Lies are told so the person can keep living in a state of denial and avoid admitting that they have an addiction.
+This implies that the individual is returning to ineffective coping strategies that were previously used to deal with life’s challenges.
+Lies are told so the person can keep living in a state of denial and avoid admitting that they have an active addiction.
 They lie to family members, friends, and anyone else to obtain what they are wanting in the moment they crave it.

 Honesty & Shame

-Most people who are suffering or have suffered from substance abuse are often hiding trauma inside their subconscious.
+Most people who are suffering or have suffered from alcohol or drug abuse are often hiding trauma inside their subconscious.
 Feelings of remorse, regret, and guilt stagnate in their minds since they are likely to be embarrassed about what has happened.

 Being honest means actively acknowledging and recognizing the truths you would probably not like to think about.
 It also means being vulnerable and opening up to others to discuss your weakness without restraint.
 This can be an incredibly uncomfortable process, especially when you must admit to things you have buried deep inside of you.

 Being able to trust that honesty will set you free from trauma, shame, and guilt is the first step to progress.
 After this, you will be able to practice telling the truth and see the effect it has on your life.